UQ-RCC/pitschi-docs/faq.md

 # How do I support maintenance ?

 When you log into PPMS, please use backup code for maintenance purposes.
 This will stop PPMS from logging usage data and Pitschi from capturing any data.

 The backup code can also be used for users without PPMS accounts.

+The backup code will be provided to lab managers and instrument custodians.

 # How do I create an account in the [Pitschi](pitschi.rcc.uq.edu.au) website ?